 Additional olive oil if needed.

-Loosely cover casserole with aluminum foil and bake for 45 minutes.
+Tightly cover casserole with aluminum foil and bake for 45 minutes.
 Remove foil and switch oven to top broiler.
-Broil for 7-10 minutes until meat is nicely browned and vegetable are coloring.
+Move dish to top rack and broil for 7-10 minutes until meat is nicely browned and vegetables are coloring.

 Remove from oven and add grated feta cheese and chopped cilantro.
 Serve in bowls to allow for juices.
 Enjoy!